 Vauxhall Corsa Electric: reliability & safety rating

 Don't be put off by its four-star Euro NCAP crash-test rating; the Corsa Electric comes loaded with safety kit

 |Euro NCAP||Adult protection||Child protection||Safety assist|

 |4 stars (2019)||84%||86%||69%|

-Vauxhall doesn’t have the strongest reputation for reliability, but following its takeover by the PSA Group (now Stellantis) in 2017, it has turned its fortunes around.
+Vauxhall doesn’t have the strongest reputation for reliability, but following its takeover by the PSA Group (now Stellantis) in 2017, it has turned its fortunes around somewhat.
 On the safety front, the Corsa's four-star Euro NCAP crash-test rating (out of a maximum of five) shouldn't be too much cause for concern.
 The tests have become ever-more stringent in recent years and are now much tougher to pass than before.

 That said, while the Vauxhall shares its rating with sister car the Peugeot 208, the latest Renault Clio was awarded the full five stars thanks to a super-impressive 96% score for adult occupant protection.
 Still, the Vauxhall’s safety kit list (detailed below) is long and reliability should be on the up.

 Vauxhall Corsa Electric reliability & problems

 The Vauxhall Corsa missed out on a full five-star Euro NCAP crash-test rating when it was assessed back in 2019.
 However, respective scores of 84% and 86% for adult and child occupant protection shouldn’t be scoffed at and if it wasn’t for a slightly lower score for driver-assistance systems, there’s a chance Vauxhall might have nabbed that final star.

-All Corsa-e models get lane-departure warning with lane-keeping assistance, speed-limit recognition, driver drowsiness warning, hill-start assistance, automatic emergency braking with pedestrian detection.
-You also get the usual ISOFIX child-seat fixings on outer rear seats, while Elite Premium brings blind-spot monitoring to its list of safety features.
+All Corsa Electric models get lane-departure warning with lane-keeping assistance, speed-limit recognition, driver drowsiness warning, forward collision alert and automatic emergency braking with pedestrian detection.
+You also get the usual ISOFIX child-seat fixings on the outer rear seats.

 In This Review

 - 3Running costs & insuranceIf you can stomach the high list price, the Vauxhall Corsa Electric can be an incredibly cost-effective small car to run

 - 5Interior, dashboard & comfortThe electric Corsa's dashboard is a little drab, while the scratchy plastics on the doors aren't befitting of its price tag

-- 6Boot space, seating & practicalityThe Corsa-e's boot is a good size, but it misses out on the petrol car's underfloor storage, which leaves nowhere to put the charging cables
+- 6Boot space, seating & practicalityThe Corsa Electric's boot is a good size, but it misses out on the petrol car's underfloor storage, which leaves nowhere to put the charging cables